Chinedu26/alx-system_engineering-devops/0x01-shell_permissions/README.md

 A command that sets the mode of the file hello to -rwxr-x-wx A command that sets the mode of the file hello the same as Olleh`s mode A command that adds execute permission to all subdirectories of the current working directory for the owner, groupowner and all the other users
+A command that creates a directory called my_dir with permissions 751 in the working directory